keerthivasan6642/quantium_task-1/README.md

-# quantium_task-1
+# Quantium_Virtual_Internship
-Data preparation and Customer analytics
+My submission for quantium virtual internship (on insidesherpa) on data analytics